 Rappers are the new athletes in the sneaker world when it comes to moving product.
 Names like LeBron James and Zion Williamson can still turn heads, but the paradigm has clearly shifted in the marketplace.
 Success from names like Kanye West and Pharrell are obvious examples, but there arguably isn’t a bigger draw in sneakers right now than Travis Scott.

-The rapper experienced a meteoric rise in mainstream popularity over the past year, thanks in large part to his massively successful third studio album, Astroworld.
+The rapper experienced a meteoric rise in mainstream popularity over the past few years, thanks in large part to his massively successful third studio album, Astroworld, and countless brand partnerships.
 Despite no official signature sneaker to speak of like the aforementioned names, Nike has let Scott put his spin on various silhouettes ranging from Air Force 1s to Air Jordan VIs.
 Not everyone can say they’ve been able to play with the branding on one of the most iconic shoes ever made, or stamp their personal logo in place of a Jumpman.
 He has gotten to do both.

 The craziest part is that there doesn’t seem to be any signs of him slowing down any time soon.
-The 28-year-old now has 10 retail releases under his belt in less than three years with countless other friends and family exclusive offerings that have surfaced along the way.
+The 29-year-old now has over a dozen retail releases under his belt with countless other friends and family exclusive offerings that have surfaced along the way.
 His name holds so much weight nowadays that Nike has even tried to drum up hype for some of its newer silhouettes using his co-sign, with examples being the Air Jordan 33 and the soon-to-release Air Max 270 React ENG.

 As Scott’s catalog of collabs continues to increase, we decided to take a look at all of his projects thus far, and rank them from worst to best.